 Coat care is wash and wear.

 When dog shows became the rage in the late 1800s, the Bull and Terrier was snubbed.
 The dog's association with a questionable class of people and lack of dapper looks caused the dog show fanciers to look askance at the breed.
 In response, some Bull Terrier patrons began to select for appearance by crossing the dogs with Dalmatians and White English Terriers.
 So successful were they that the Bull Terrier became an elegant man's fashion statement.
-Subsequent crosses back with the Staffordshire Terrier gave back color as well as more variation in size.
+Subsequent crosses back with the Staffordshire Terrier gave back colour as well as more variation in size.

 Interest in the miniature version of the breed has grown slowly.
 Although the dogs were recognized as a breed in England in 1939, it was not until 1991 that the American Kennel Club recognized the Miniature Bull Terrier.
 Still uncommon, to know one is to love one, and this is a breed that is sure to capture many hearts.